oracle/node-oracledb/doc/api.md

 );
 ```

-Since the code doesn't explicitly set `oracledb.edition` (or
+Since the code does not explicitly set `oracledb.edition` (or
 equivalent), then the first implementation of `DISCOUNT` in the
 default edition is used.
 The output might be like: